KushanavoRakshit/Resume-Guide/README.md

 📑 Resume-Guide

-During the internship cycle 2025-26, I searched multiple resources online to create a LaTeX-based resume.
+During the internship cycle 2025-26 (Btech 3rd year), I searched multiple resources online to create a LaTeX-based resume.
 However, most resources were either too complex or not user-friendly.

 To solve this, I curated and designed my own LaTeX resume templates: